-The Sourcebook on Ordination: United States of America Edition, 2012, published by Clergy Development, Church of the Nazarene, stipulates the requirements for elder or deacon ordination within the Church of the Nazarene.
-The B.A.Min. with a major in Pastoral Ministries or Pastoral Leadership meets requirements for the elder ordination course of study as outlined in the Sourcebook.
+The Sourcebook on Ordination: United States of America Edition, 2015, published by Clergy Development, Church of the Nazarene, stipulates the requirements for elder or deacon ordination within the Church of the Nazarene.
+The B.A.Min. degree with a major in Pastoral Ministries or Pastoral Leadership meets requirements for the elder ordination course of study as outlined in the Sourcebook.
 The B.A.Min. degree with a major in Christian Educational Ministries meets the requirements for the deacon ordination course of study.
-Ordination requirements for other deacon tracks are supported by specific programs.